peteroupc/html3dutil/doc/H3DU.Math.md

 * `l` (Type: Number)<br>
     Leftmost coordinate of the orthographic view.
 * `r` (Type: Number)<br>
-    Rightmost coordinate of the orthographic view.
-(If l is greater than r, X coordinates increase leftward; otherwise, they increase rightward.)
+    Rightmost coordinate of the orthographic view. ("l" is usually less than "r", so that X coordinates increase leftward.
+If "l" is greater than "r", X coordinates increase in the opposite direction.)
 * `b` (Type: Number)<br>
-    Bottommost coordinate of the orthographic view.
+    Bottommost coordinate of the orthographic v iew.
 * `t` (Type: Number)<br>
-    Topmost coordinate of the orthographic view.
-(If t is greater than b, Y coordinates increase upward [as they do in WebGL when just this matrix is used to transform vertices]; otherwise, they increase downward.)
+    Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that Y coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
+If "b" is greater than "t", Y coordinates increase in the opposite direction.)
 * `n` (Type: Number)<br>
     Distance from the "camera" to the near clipping plane.
 A positive value means the plane is in front of the viewer.
 * `f` (Type: Number)<br>